Alvw/EdfLib/README.md

 Download JAR and import it in your app. https://github.com/instasent/instasent-java-lib/releases/download/0.1.1/instasent-java-lib.jar.
 --->

-## License

-This project is licensed under the terms of the MIT license.
-See license.txt.

 ## EDF Format

 EDF means European Data Format.
 It is the popular medical time series storage fileformat.